mwenclubhouse/python-queueup-bot/README.md

 ```bash
 python3 bin/queueup-bot
 ```
-Please note that your working directory must be the root of the file so it can access the .env file.
+Please note that your working directory must be the root of the file, so it can access the .env file.
 I would recommend using Pycharm for this project.

 ## Permissions to Set for the bot
 1. Move Members